ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ### Observations:

-Apps with very less downloads are highly rated.

-Generally, users use popular apps more as they tend to have more utility and are thus able to find flaws and end up rating them lowly.

-People are very generous with rating apps all round.
+Apps with very less downloads are generally highly rated.
+This is probably becauseusers must provide a rating of either 5 stars or 4 stars.
+Apps with fewer downloads are probably simple niche apps and are so possibly more likely to satisfy a user's specific need and thereby recieve a 5 star rating.

+Generally, apps with a higher number of installs tend to be items categorized under social media or possibly other utility based apps that users likely use on a frequent basis.
+This could mean that users are thus able to find more flaws on using these apps and could be the reason to why we see that popular apps tend to be lower rated than apps with lower downloads or apps in the medium, range.

 ### Visualization 2: Rating vs Size